-This controller also provides a full set of standard programmable peripherals that include one 10-input, 12-bit Analog-to-Digital Converters (ADC), one Synchronous Serial Interface (SSI), two Serial Peripheral Interfaces (SPI), three Serial Communications Interfaces (SCI).
-(Note: The second SPI is multiplexed with the second and third SCIs, giving the option to select a second SPI or two additional SCIs.)
-This controller also provides one Programmable Chip Select (PCS), and one Quad Timer.
-The SCI, SSI, SPI, Quad Timer A, and select address and data lines can be used as General Purpose Input/Outputs (GPIOs) if those functions are not required.
+This controller also provides a full set of standard programmable peripherals including one Synchronous Serial Interface (SSI), one Serial Peripheral Interface (SPI), the option to select a second SPI or two Serial Communications Interfaces (SCIs), and one Quad Timer.
+The SSI, SPI, and Quad Timer can be used as General Purpose Input/Outputs (GPIOs) if a timer function is not required.